erpin10/CIND820/README.md

 - The CMS MDS Quality Measures dataset
 - The CMS Medicare Survey Summary Measures dataset
 - The CMS COVID-19 dataset
+The independent variables were chosen from the following quality domains to create a holistic representation of nursing home quality status:
+- Operational
+- Clinical
+- Safety
 Aside from facility ownership type, which is a categorical variable, the independent variables are numeric and continuous.
-The rate of outpatient emergency department visits is from the CMS Medicare Claims Quality Measures dataset (Measure Code 552).
-It is a numeric continuous variable that is calculated as a proportion of outpatient emergency department visits per 1000 long-stay resident days.
+The dependant variable, ‘Number of outpatient emergency department visits per 1000 long-stay resident days’, is from the CMS Medicare Claims Quality Measures dataset (Measure Code 552).
+It is a numeric, continuous variable that is calculated as a proportion of outpatient emergency department visits per 1000 long-stay resident days.

 ### Techniques and Tools
-Python will be used across the lifecycle of this study including data preprocessing and exploration.
-Two approaches will be adopted:
+Python will be used across the lifecycle of this study.
+Three approaches will be adopted:
-1. Random forest regression - will be used to build a model and make predictions.
-Chosen due to robustness of algorithm for potentially non-linear data and size of data set.
-2. Stepwise regression – will be used to build a model in Python.
+1. Stepwise Linear Regression – will be used for model building and prediction.
 Chosen due to high number of features that may be highly correlated.
-If time permits, a neural network model may be implemented as well.
-Models will use an 80:20 train/test split to train, test and validate the model.
-In addition, the regression model will use k-fold cross-validation.
+2. Gradient Boosting (XGBoost) Regression - will be used for model building and prediction.
+Chosen due to robustness of algorithm for potentially semi-/non-parametric data.
+3. Kernel Ridge Regression – will be used for model building and prediction.
+Chosen due to potentially semi-parametric dataset requiring smoothing for improved performance.

 ### Evaluation
 Model evaluation metrics will be:
-- Root Mean Square Error
-- Mean Absolute Error
 - R2
+- Mean Absolute Error (MAE)
+- Root Mean Square Error (RMSE)

 # Requirements